 Three statues of the sea gods Neptune and Triton were recovered from the grotto floor in 1964 (now on display at a museum in Anacapri), and seven statue bases were found in 2009.
 The Roman historian Pliny the Elder described the statues in the grotto as “playing on a shell” - the position of the now missing arms of the Triton statue, usually depicted with a conch shell, indicate that these were the statues that he saw in the 1st century AD.
 Four more statues may yet be hidden in the sandy depths.

-Swimming in the grotto is now forbidden, both for safety reasons and to preserve the water clarity, however some intrepid swimmers enter after hours on their own.
+Swimming in the grotto is now forbidden, both for safety reasons and to preserve the water clarity, however, some intrepid swimmers enter after hours on their own.
 It is a popular tourist destination on the island, but no less rare, or beautiful, a natural phenomenon for it.

 A new project by the association Marevivo aims at restoring the Grotto to its Roman appearance, with (copies of) the Roman statues in place.

 The Blue Grotto can be reached by boat from Marina Grande, or bus from Anacapri, or by walking the well-marked path.
 All access to the Grotto is closed on windy days or when there are waves.
 Closures usually occur from November to March when the chances of strong winds and waves are higher.
 During the high season in summer, visitors may need to wait over an hour to get inside.